gotthardp/lorawan-server/doc/Integration.md

  * When authenticating using a *Shared access policy*:
    * *Name* is the *Access policy name*
    * *Password/Key* is the access policy *Primary key* (encoded using Base64)

+Finally, create a new Handler:
+ * *Connector ID* shall point to the *Application Connector* you just created.
+ * *Outbound* shall be "devices/*Device ID*/messages/events/".
+   The trailing slash is mandatory.
+ * *Inbound* shall be "devices/*Device ID*/messages/devicebound/#".